Parent Centre

 Under current guidance, any child aged 3 to 5 years old is not required to be in bubbles of 15, as long as they are not mixing in groups with any children 6 years old or above.
 So our ‘Playtime’ age group (3 & 4 years old) and our 5 year old children do not need to be in group bubbles.
 Any children aged 6 or above are still required to remain in small consistent groups of no more than 15 children.
 This will include any 5 year olds who, for logistical purposes, will need to be in a group with 6 year olds.

 Will you accept children for who attend for just a few days per week?
-How will you ensure that groups are kept consistent?

 Read more Covid info